garylirocks/quickrefs/azure-monitor.markdown

 - Workspace are **NOT limited** in storage space, so no need to split workspaces due to scale.
 - There is a default ingestion rate limit (6GB/minute) to protect from spikes and floods situations.
 - If you need to ingest more than 4TB data per day, consider moving to *dedicated clusters*

+### Storage

+To better manage cost, there are different plans which could be configured for each table:

+- Analytics
+  - Support all queries

+- Basic
+  - Cheaper
+  - Can only search within the table, no joins
+  - Search jobs bring the logs to analytics log tables
+  - Fixed interactive period of 8 days

+- Archive
+  - After the interactive periods, both "Analytics" and "Basic" logs are archived
+  - To query archived logs, you need to bring it back to Analytics log tables, by either "Search jobs" or "Restore"
+  - Up to 7 years

 ### Access Control